Abex-rat: Synergizing Abstractive Augmentation and Adversarial Training for Classification of Occupational Accident Reports: Introduction

-The main contributions of this work are summarized as follows: \begin{itemize} \item We propose \texttt{ABEX-RAT}, a novel framework that synergizes two components: the \textbf{ABEX} pipeline for generative data augmentation to mitigate class imbalance, and the \textbf{RAT} protocol for computationally efficient adversarial training to enhance model robustness. \item We demonstrate that on the public OSHA dataset, our method establishes a new state-of-the-art, significantly outperforming traditional fine-tuned models, zero-shot LLMs, and previous SOTA approaches. \end{itemize}
+The main contributions of this work are summarized as follows: \begin{itemize} \item We propose \texttt{ABEX-RAT}, a novel framework that synergizes two components: the ABEX pipeline for generative data augmentation to mitigate class imbalance, and the RAT protocol for computationally efficient adversarial training to enhance model robustness. \item We introduce a specialized prompt-based abstraction and expansion mechanism that ensures the semantic consistency of synthetic accident reports, addressing the hallucinations common in direct LLM generation. \item We demonstrate that on the public OSHA dataset, our method establishes a new state-of-the-art (SOTA), reaching a Macro-F1 score of 90.32\% and significantly outperforming traditional fine-tuned models, zero-shot LLMs, and previous SOTA approaches. \end{itemize}